hanaim-devops/devops-blog-LynnMombarg/src/dev-blog-fluentd-de-universele-logger/README.md

 <img src="plaatjes/logo-vector.png" width="80" align="right" alt="vector logo" title="Vector">

 "*Vector is a robust open-source log aggregator developed by Datadog.
-It empowers you to build observability pipelines by seamlessly fetching logs from many sources, transforming the data as needed, and routing it to your preferred destination* (Better Stack Community, 2024)"
+It empowers you to build observability pipelines by seamlessly fetching logs from many sources, transforming the data as needed, and routing it to your preferred destination*" (Better Stack Community, 2024).

 ### Vergelijking